Online Voting Software

 Security and Reliability

 Encrypted connections are in place as well as adherence to the OWASP Top Ten List (for defense against web application vulnerabilities); the SANS Top 20 Internet Security Vulnerabilities reference and much more.
-ElectionsOnline’s web site is scanned regularly for PCI (Payment Card Industry) compliance by an ASC (Approved Scanning Vendor) to identify and eliminate vulnerabilities and the site is hosted in an SAS 70 Type II Certified data center enjoying 99.9% uptime and:
+ElectionsOnline’s web site is scanned regularly for:

 - a redundant power supply capable of lasting indefinitely.

 - a rapid fire suppression system.